 A change of this scale would be treated as a normal change and would require approval from the change authority.
 The first step would be to record the change and the reason for it.
 This will clearly detail all the aspects of change, its impact, risk, and benefits.
 With change enablement, the responsibility is not on just a few people, but it's about getting buy-in from everyone in the organization and empowering them to implement it.
 And this means informing them of the change.

-The next step is to plan the change, detailing the time frame, and how the change would be rolled out.
-At this stage, any other changes that may come in are also considered, for example, the software that will be replaced by the new system will have to be taken out of service.
-And the new digital workplace solution has to be built or purchased.
+The next step is to plan the change, detailing the time frame and how it would be rolled out.
+At this stage, any other changes that may come in are also considered.
+For example, the software that will be replaced by the new system will have to be taken out of service.

 Once the change is planned, the next stage is to get it approved.
-This is one of the crucial elements; besides buy-in from the stakeholders, it’s also important to get active executive championship.
-If the c-suite executives understand the need for the new digital workplace, if they’re seen actively supporting the initiative, it can improve the adoption rates in the organization and the initiative is likely to succeed.
+This is one of the crucial elements; besides buy-in from the stakeholders, it’s also important to get active executive support.
+If the C-suite executives understand the need for the new digital workplace and are seen actively supporting the initiative, it can improve the adoption rates in the organization, and the initiative is likely to succeed.

 Once approved, it's go-time, and the new digital workplace is rolled out.
-It's important to get the employees trained to use the new workplace and provide them with enough information to ensure a high adoption rate.
-They should understand that they are responsible for the change and they should be empowered to do that.
+It's important to train the employees to use the new workplace and provide them with enough information to ensure a high adoption rate.

-Once implemented, it's important to review the changes.
+Finally, after the change is implemented, it's important to review how it performs.
 See if the new digital workplace is implemented well, if employees are able to and are using it well, and if the stakeholders are satisfied with the outcome.

 Let’s see how knowledge management can be used for a better service desk